Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel model-enhanced adversarial inverse reinforcement learning framework by incorporating model-based techniques with reward shaping, specifically designed to enhance performance in stochastic environments and maintain competitive performance in deterministic setting while significantly improve performance under the traditional AIL approaches.
-The theoretical analysis provides guarantees on the optimal policy invariance under the transition model involved reward shaping and highlight the relationship between performance gap and transition model error, showing that the gaps becomes negligible with a well-learned model.
-Empirical evaluations on Mujoco benchmark environments validate the effectiveness of our method, showcasing its superior performance and sample efficiency across different tasks.
-Future works will focus on further refining the model estimation process to handle more complex and dynamic environments and exploring extensions of the framework to multi-agent and hierarchical reinforcement learning scenarios.
-Additionally, it would be valuable to investigate the generalization ability of our framework in a transfer learning tasks.
+In this paper, we presented a novel off-policy model-enhanced IRL framework starting from Maximum Causal Entropy theory by introducing transition-aware reward shaping, specifically designed to enhance performance in stochastic environments with significant sample efficiency improvement comparing to existing approaches and maintain competitive performance in deterministic setting.
+The theoretical analysis provides guarantees on the optimal policy invariance under the transition-aware reward shaping and highlights the relationship between performance difference and transition model's estimation error.
+Empirical evaluations on MuJoCo and Atari benchmark environments validate the effectiveness of our method.
+Future works will focus on extending to various generative structure for reward learning and exploring extensions of the framework to multi-agent and hierarchical reinforcement learning scenarios.
 Overall, our approach offers a promising direction for advancing model-based adversarial IRL, with the potential to scale to a broader range of real-world applications.